 The demand for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a new and quickly growing market for modeling tools: online modeling tools.
-In fact, many of them are more drawing tools than modeling tools but, at the very least, they offer you a way to draw and share your models online, mainly covering UML models, database models ( ER diagrams) and BPMN process models.
+In fact, many of them are more drawing tools than modeling tools but, at the very least, they offer you a way to draw and share your models online, mainly covering UML diagrams, database models ( ER diagrams) and BPMN process models.

 HTML5-based.
 With UML support and real-time collaboration capabilities.
-It can import Visio files, which is definitely a plus considering that a large userbase for these tools seem comes from more desktop-like modeling environments like Microsoft Visio.
+It can import Visio files, which is definitely a plus considering that a large userbase for these tools seems to come from more desktop-like modeling environments like Microsoft Visio.
 Beyond UML, Lucidchart also comes with drawing templates for ER, process modeling, network diagrams and more.